alex-oliveira/ao-pdf/readme.md

 # AO-PDF

 This package is for those who want to create their own customized pdf service.

-If you want to use the standard container service, use ao-pdf-docker: https://github.com/alex-oliveira/ao-pdf-docker
+If you just want to use the standard container service, you can find the official image at https://hub.docker.com/r/aocode/ao-pdf